-- Exploring the different aspects of a particular character in a novel or play. - Identifying the various different ideas within a particular topic . . . in any subject! - Linking together the related ideas on a particular topic . . . in any subject!
+- Exploring the different aspects of a particular character in a novel or play. - Identifying the various different ideas within a particular topic . . . in any subject!

 Without using your notes, begin a mind map on a topic using one colour of pen.
 When you are finished, finish the mind map in a different colour using your notes to help you.
 The ideas that are written in this second colour are, therefore, identified as those you are having difficulty remembering without your notes.
 Concentrate on these in your independent study.